 However, one can’t help but question the mechanics behind unfinished seasons that seem to rely on fan campaigns, prayers, and crossed fingers for their continued existence.
 If indeed show creators do actually understand the complex medium in which they choose to create TV — studios and ratings and demographics and rising fees — they must also know their show’s renewal depends on ratings.
-And if they do, should they work to provide fans with a proper season ender once a year in the very likely event their show doesn’t return?
+And if they do, shouldn’t they work to provide fans with a proper season ender once a year in the very likely event their show doesn’t return?
 Even with all that hashtag fan support?

 Understandably, writers and creators don’t want to show all the cards they’ve been hiding up their sleeves, especially if those cards are being withheld for a dramatic reveal, or a turning point for a character, or even the series as a whole.
 We get it.
 However, shows like The Expanse, The Boys, Carnival Row, and Bosch on Amazon Prime, For All ManKind and Ted Lasso on Apple TV+, The Umbrella Academy, Russian Doll, and You on Netflix, to name just a tiny few, have all hit upon a formula that keeps fans excited, and ratings up by means of a seasonal story arc that is resolved to the satisfaction of its audience, and the tease of a new adventure that will set the scene for the season to come.
 IF THE SHOW SHOULD BE RENEWED.
 Surely that’s not a ridiculous idea?
 Many successful shows with past seasons under their belts already follow this formula.
 Wrapping or partially wrapping a season gives fans an emotionally satisfying payout for all of the time they have invested in a show over the course of the season, in addition to having something to talk about while waiting for the show to return.
 Wrapping a storyline also gives fans a reason to assume the show’s writers know what they are doing, are confident and sure in their storytelling, have a clear direction they intend to travel, and don’t need a summer off to think up a resolution to whatever stinker of a cliffhanger they dropped on their fans in the final episode of the last season.